 Better Retention Rates

-Employee benefits impact your success recruiting candidates and keeping them happy and engaged as employees.
+Employee benefits impact your success in recruiting candidates and keeping them happy and engaged as employees.
 Your workforce directly benefits from these offerings, so making sure their needs are addressed by the package you offer is important.

 Attract More Talent

-You won’t be able to meet every candidate’s need with your employee benefits package but understanding the importance of them in the job search is vital to your hiring success.
+You won’t be able to meet every candidate’s needs with your employee benefits package, but understanding the importance of them in the job search is vital to your hiring success.
 It’s not just about having a great recruitment strategy, you must be able to sell the candidates on working for you once they are in your talent pipeline — and employee benefits can help you do just that.

 Positively Influence Job Offers

 Still not convinced employee benefits are that important?
-A majority of employees (80 percent) would rather have more employee benefits than additional pay.
+A majority of employees would rather have more employee benefits than additional pay.
 This is just another indicator of how important a solid benefits package is in your overall compensation for a role.
 It could be the difference between hiring your ideal candidate and having to restart your recruitment process from square one.

 The Most Desirable Employee Benefits

+While there are an infinite amount of benefits to choose from, asking your workforce for their thoughts on your benefits package and what’s missing can be extremely helpful in determining which benefits you should invest in.
 It’s also helpful to understand which benefits candidates are most interested in.
 This will help you proactively meet the needs of future employees and attract more of the talent you need.

-- 401(K) Matching
+- 401(K) matching

-- Company Equity
+- Company equity

 3 Ways to Showcase Employee Benefits in Your Recruitment Marketing Strategy

+Once you’ve narrowed down the employee benefits you’re going to offer, it’s time to show them off.
 To help you do that, we’ve outlined a few ways you can make employee benefits a pillar of your recruitment marketing strategy.

-Make Employee Benefits Prominent on Your Careers Page
+1. Make Employee Benefits Prominent on Your Careers Page

-Emphasize Employee Benefits in Your Employer Branding Content
+2. Emphasize Employee Benefits in Your Employer Branding Content

 Show off the impact your employee benefits have by interviewing employees about their favorite benefits and how they’ve helped them.
-Maybe you have a parent who took advantage of your robust parental leave program or an employee got their MBA and used your educational reimbursement program.
+Maybe you have a parent who took advantage of your robust parental leave program or an employee who got their MBA and used your educational reimbursement program.

 All of these stories will help put more legitimacy behind your employee benefits and make them memorable.
 Candidates will be able to picture themselves working at your company and enjoying these benefits.

-Mention Employee Benefits in the Interview Process
+3. Mention Employee Benefits in the Interview Process

 How to create core values that will inspire your workforce.